GoogleChromeLabs/benchmark-workloads/README.md

 ```

 #### workloads-manager

+Manages all workloads, by using the following commands:

 -   build:apps: builds all workloads in the apps directory.
 -   start: starts node server for static workloads from the workloads.config.json file.